alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 If you have medicine remaining when your certificate expires (1 year after it was issued), you must re-apply for a certificate to cover the amount you have in stock.

-You can’t usually keep medicines in stock from outside the EU.
-Contact the VMD if you need to do this.
+Medicines from outside the EU can't usually be kept in stock.
+Contact <importcert@vmd.defra.gsi.gov.uk> if you need to do this.

 ###If the online system is down